xar-network/spec/README.md

 ### Slashing

-Slashing are triggered by negative behavior events, there are two primary events
+Slashing is triggered by negative behavior events, there are two primary events

 * Downtime
 * Double-signing